ansible/community-docs/contributing.rst

 Issue tracker
 =============

-Whether you are looking for an opportunity to contribute or you found a bug and already know how to solve it, please go to the collection's issue tracker first.
+Whether you are looking for an opportunity to contribute or you found a bug and already know how to solve it, please go to the collection's issue tracker first (the ``Issues`` tab).
 There you can find feature ideas to implement, reports about bugs to solve, or submit an issue to discuss your idea before implementing it which can help choose a right direction at the beginning of your work and potentially save a lot of time and effort.
 Also somebody may already have started discussing or working on implementing the same or a similar idea, so you can cooperate to create a better solution together.